 - An organisation-focused process rather than candidate focused process.

 Companies like P&G, BP and J&J are all testing new recruiting processes, data analytics, algorithms and technology to either find and track candidates suited to join an agile organisation or an organisation moving from traditional to agile.

-CEOs and HR executives are keen to trial and experiment with an alternative recruiting model to find and identify high-quality candidates that can adapt to new ways of thinking.
+CEOs and HR executives are keen to try and experiment with an alternative recruiting model to find and identify high-quality candidates that can adapt to new ways of thinking.

 Agile recruiting is not just an event, it’s an ongoing process of discovery – a way of driving better hiring outcomes and also a catalyst for accelerating innovation.

-HR executives and business leaders are keen to encourage agile recruiting because it is based on grounded feedback loops and contingencies to keep recruiting moving quickly and focused on the finding quality candidate with technical expertise and the DNA to deal with change.
+HR executives and business leaders are keen to encourage agile recruiting because it is based on grounded feedback loops and contingencies to keep recruiting moving quickly and focused on finding quality candidates with technical expertise and the DNA to deal with change.